How Do Arizona Bicycle Accidents Happen?

 - A driver on the road fails to stop for a stop sign or runs through a red light when you are already crossing the street with the right of way.
-Despite your having the right of way, if a driver ignores the signal or the stop sign, you will end up as the victim of a collision.
+Despite your having the right of way, if a driver ignores the signal or the stop sign, you will end up as the victim of an intersection collision.

 - A driver does not stop at a crosswalk that you are using to cross the road with your bicycle.
 Remember, although you legally can use the crosswalk to cross the street with your bicycle, most motorists are going to be looking for pedestrians and not cyclists in these areas.
 And even though you might make yourself visible, this does not mean that they will see you.